HQSquantumsimulations/struqture/documentation/src/example.md

 # Applied example

-In this example, we will create the spin-boson Hamiltonian we have used for open-system research in our [paper](https://arxiv.org/abs/2210.12138), for 1 spin and 3 bosons.
+In this example, we will create the spin-boson Hamiltonian we have used for open-system research in our [paper](https://arxiv.org/abs/2210.12138), for 1 spin and 3 bosonic modes.

 The Hamiltonian is as follows:
 \\[